microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/oauth2permissiongrant-delta.md

 This method supports OData query parameters to help customize the response.

-- You can use a `$select` query parameter as in any GET request to specify only the properties your need for best performance.
+- You can use a `$select` query parameter similarly to any GET request to specify only the properties your need for best performance.
 The **id** property is always returned.
-- There is limited support for `$filter`:
   * The only supported `$filter` expression is for tracking changes for specific resources, by their ID:  `$filter=id+eq+{value}` or `$filter=id+eq+{value1}+or+id+eq+{value2}`.
 The number of IDs you can specify is limited by the maximum URL length.